DataBranner/AlgorithmPlay/python_activity_selector/README.md

 ## Activity-Selection

-After Cormen et al., _Introduction to Algorithms_, third edition, Chapter 16 "Greedy Algorithms", Section 16.1 "An activity-selection problem."
+After Cormen et al., _Introduction to Algorithms_, Third Edition, Chapter 16 "Greedy Algorithms", Section 16.1 "An activity-selection problem."

 Two short functions, one recursive and one iterative, to find an ordered sequence (maximizing cardinality, but not considering total elapsed time) of activities that do not overlap: each activity is defined as a tuple `(start-time, finish-time)`.